 The venvs we don’t need anymore

-I had many venvs just to run one tool, for instance, yt-ldp was installed in a pyenv-managed venv, and I had a script to activate the venv and run yt-dlp.
+I had many venvs just to run one tool, for instance, yt-dlp was installed in a pyenv-managed venv, and I had a script to activate the venv and run yt-dlp.
 This can be replaced with uv run --with yt-dlp yt-dlp, and an alias will make it even easier to use.
 (And in this case, we always run the latest version which is interesting.)

 The venvs we cannot replace